brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

     caption="Multiple service meshes with certificate authorities"
     >}}

-## Isolating teams within the mesh
+## Tenancy Models in Istio

 You can achieve a great
-level of isolation across different teams through the use of different namespaces or even separate clusters.
+level of isolation across different teams through the use of different namespaces, or separate clusters, or even separate meshes.
 Such soft tenancy models can be used to satisfy the following organizational requirements for isolation:

 - Security